UK's Johnson drops corporate tax cuts to fund spending as election nears

 LONDON (Reuters) - British Prime Minister Boris Johnson said on Monday he was putting on hold further cuts in corporation tax and told voters he would pump the money into services such as health instead, addressing a central issue in the Dec.
 12 election.

-“We are postponing further cuts in corporation tax,” Johnson told business leaders at a conference organized by Britain’s main business lobby, the CBI.
+“We are postponing further cuts in corporation tax,” Johnson told business leaders at a conference organised by Britain’s main business lobby, the CBI.

-“This saves 6 billion pounds ($7.8 billion) that we can put into the priorities of the British people, including the NHS (National Health Service),” he said.
+“This saves 6 billion pounds that we can put into the priorities of the British people, including the NHS (National Health Service),” he said.

-Britain had been due to cut its corporation tax rate to 17% next year, down from 19% now, which is already one of the lowest among the world’s big industrialized economies.
+Britain had been due to cut its corporation tax rate to 17% next year, down from 19% now, which is already one of the lowest among the world’s big industrialised economies.

 Johnson has faced questions about how he would pay for the extra public spending that he has promised, without ramping up borrowing sharply.